Leveraging graph neural networks and mobility data for COVID-19 forecasting: Introduction

-Duarte \textit{et al.} \cite{duarte2023} leverage Graph Convolutional Network (GCN) models integrated with recurring neural networks (RNN) and long-short-term memory (LSTM) networks to analyze spatio-temporal data in a regression task, with the aim of improving temporal series prediction using complex networks.
-The predictions are performed at the node level, where each node represents a city.
-The GCN layer is interpreted as a graph comprising spatial information between cities and vehicle flows between them.
-Temporal series data of COVID-19 cases fed into RNNs or LSTMs with a fixed window size of 14 days to predict a number the next day.
-The specific models, GCRN (GCN+RNN) \cite{gcrn} and GCLSTM (GCN+LSTM) \cite{gclstm}, encompass layers that use spatio-temporal data in complex neural networks.
+Duarte \textit{et al.} \cite{duarte2023} leverage Graph Convolutional Network (GCN) models integrated with recurrent neural networks (RNN) and LSTM networks to analyze spatio-temporal data in a regression task.
+The predictions are performed at the node level, where each node represents a city, and the GCN layer captures spatial information and vehicle flows between them.
+The study employed a fixed window size of 14 days to predict the number of cumulative cases for the next day.
+The results indicated a trade-off: while the GNN-based models, specifically GCRN (GCN+RNN) \cite{gcrn} and GCLSTM (GCN+LSTM) \cite{gclstm}, demonstrated greater stability, evidenced by lower standard deviation and significantly lower maximum errors, the baseline models (LSTM and Prophet) achieved better average and minimum error metrics.
+However, this previous work has limitations regarding fixed contexts and prediction horizons.
+Furthermore, the focus on cumulative cases proved to be a relatively simple regression task that standard LSTMs can solve effectively without leveraging the complex topological structure of the input graph, in contrast to the more volatile daily-variation data explored herein.

 Despite advances in ML-based forecasting, most studies formulate COVID-19 prediction as a regression task~\cite{duarte2023,COMITO2022102286,JOSHI2020104502}.
-However, reframing the problem as a classification task \cite{su12062427} can provide significant benefits, such as simplified results, smoother predictions, and enhanced interpretability - particularly when categorizing outcomes into meaningful states, such as ``stable'' and ``alert''.
+However, reframing the problem as a classification task \cite{su12062427} can provide significant benefits, including simpler results, smoother predictions, and enhanced interpretability, particularly when categorizing outcomes into meaningful states, such as ``stable'' and ``alert''.
 Furthermore, comparative analyses across multiple regional datasets remain limited despite their potential to uncover valuable insights into regional variations and shared patterns in disease dynamics.
 Moreover, the predominant focus on studies in a single region restricts the generalizability and broader applicability of the findings, highlighting the need for research in diverse geographic contexts~\cite{Freitas_et_al_2020__CSP,Sarkar2022,Li2024,duarte2023,su12062427,JOSHI2020104502,Duarte2023363,PredictingGraphNN,xie2022visualization,SpreadCovid,review1}.